apache/nuttx/configs/teensy/README.txt

 Configurations
 ^^^^^^^^^^^^^^

-Each Amber Web Server configuration is maintained in a sudirectory and can be selected as follow:
+Each Teensy++ configuration is maintained in a sudirectory and can be selected as follow:

     cd tools
-    ./configure.sh amber/<subdir>
+    ./configure.sh teensy/<subdir>
     cd -
     . ./setenv.sh